-During a drought, the City of Windhoek (COW), Department of Infrastructure, Water and Technical Servicers will consider drought severity indicators in choosing the appropriate drought response program.
-The Drought Response Program section indicates how the drought severity indicators align with the suggested drought response framework.
-The combined water availability of the water supply dams/reservoirs providing water to the central water supply area will be the primary indicator for the Drought Severity Index (DSI).
+During a drought, the City of Windhoek (COW), Department of Infrastructure, Water and Technical Servicers will consider drought severity indicators provided by NamWater in announcing the appropriate demand category in line with the Drought Monitor Index (Table 2 above).
+The Water Management Program section indicates how the Drought Monitor Index aligns with the suggested drought response framework.